i3logix/vorpal/README.md

 you want a different timeout for that page or element specifically.

 ##### CustomSeleniumDriver
+The `CustomSeleniumDriver` class is Vorpal's wrapper for Selenium drivers.
+It implements most of the functionality of the base Selenium driver, but

 #### Elements
 Elements are basically HTML elements on the page.